How to Close a Texas Business in 8 Steps

 Once employment taxes have been reported and employees receive the appropriate forms, your business must file a final federal tax return.

 The type of form you must complete depends on the type of business you have.
-Sole proprietorship and an LLC will have different requirements, for example, but you can find complete information on what to fill out and submit on the IRS website.
+A Sole proprietorship and an LLC will have different requirements, for example, but you can find complete information on what to fill out and submit on the IRS website.

 6: Cancel Your EIN & Close Your IRS Business Account